 Mine safety advocates agree new silica dust rule is progress, but some worry it’s not enough

-A new federal rule is aimed at reducing coal miners' exposure to silica dust, a leading cause of black lung disease (Getty Images).
+The new silica dust limit, 50 micrograms per cubic meter of air, is half of what is currently allowed, and has long been called for by the National Institute for Occupational Safety and Health, along with others.
+(Getty Images)

-It was a celebratory moment years in the making when acting Labor Secretary Julie Su, flanked by miners and advocates, announced the rollout of a new rule limiting silica dust exposure for miners in Uniontown Tuesday.
+It was a celebratory moment years in the making when acting Labor Secretary Julie Su, flanked by miners and advocates, announced the rollout of a new rule limiting silica dust exposure for miners in Uniontown, Pennsylvania, last week.

 For years, advocates for mine safety had urged the federal government to adopt strict rules around the substance that has led to an increase in severe black lung cases among young miners.
 Finally, one was announced.